 The main aim of a parenting contract is to find ways of improving a child's attendance in school.
 It is a voluntary written agreement made between a parent and the local council.
 It can also involve the school governing body.

 Note: You do not have to agree to a parenting contract.
 But, a refusal, or breaching the agreement, may get used as evidence if the council prosecute you.

-The council can take legal action to enforce child school attendance laws.
+Councils can take legal action to enforce child school attendance laws UK.
 Local councils and schools use several different types of legal powers.
 If there is no valid reason for a child to miss school, they can administer:

 Note: The council can issue one or more of these orders.
 But, they can choose to prosecute you instead.